Vivino Wine Data Scraper: ratings, prices & taste profiles avatar

 }

 error is one of URL_PROCESSING_ERROR (URL could not be parsed or page fetch failed) or NAME_SEARCH_ERROR (no Vivino match, too-short query, or empty result).
-Dataset views include a dedicated "Errors" tab for filtering.
+The default Overview view surfaces the error/errorMessage columns, and a dedicated Errors view filters to failed inputs only.

 Run summary in Key-Value Store